All Episodes

 The government's primary purpose is to protect and defend the people of the United States, and it's not doing that.

-This government is destroying the very capitalist system that led to the prosperity of the greatest greatest amount of prosperity of people in the history of the world.
+This government is destroying the very capitalist system that led to the prosperity of the greatest amount of prosperity of people in the history of the world.

-Oh, Pub, I won't put up with anymore.
+I won't put up with it anymore.

-I don't tolerate not a leak.
+I'm going to tolerate not a leak.

-I'm not going to put up with it.
+I'm going to put up with it.

 So go ahead and have your investigation.